wko27/blog/_posts/2017-09-17-ES6_Import_Export.md

 export var qux = "bah humbug"
 ```

-If you prefer instead to list out all exported objects at the end, you can do it like this:
+If you prefer instead to list out all exported objects at the end of a module, you can do it like this:

 ```
 function foo() {
   // code here
 }
 const bar = "bar"

+// more code here ...

 export { foo, bar }
 ```